dark-ether/Factorized/README.md

 # Overwiew

-factorized is a terraria mod that aims to
+factorized is a terraria mod that aims to be the mod for machines and automation

-## Plans

-- remove crates so we can add a new mechanic to replace it
+- remove crates so we can add a new mechanic to replace it and automated fishing isn't overpowered
 - each new area needed should have a pylon
 - ore bag
 - herb bag
 - block bag
 - expandable void bag(can add pages)
-- staff for creating block lines
+- item for creating block lines
-- staff for filling areas
+- item for filling areas
-- local "events" for each biome
+- local events for each biome
-- add more cycles for variety only day and night and moon phase is boring
+- add more cycles for variety only day and night and moon phase is boring after all who doesn't love getting annoyed by the blood moon happening in the middle of building something

-### Refactor machines
-looking a little more it really is a case of YAGNI
-#### needs
-- create item with chance
-- create multiple items
-- create items correctly and always
-- consume multiple items
-- items produce a value stored on the machine(ie energy, liquid, etc)
-- some items produce a value on the machine (this can happen while processing)
-- normal machine
-- machine with fuel
-- machine with energy
-- machine with essence